 Jewelry- A brooch pin, such as a Cameo, is an easy Victorian accessory that can be worn in a few different places.
 Try it on your left heart, your blouse collar, your belt, or your hat.

 Hat- Victorian hats came in all shapes and sizes depending on the decade.
-Small straw plate shaped hats can be curved and bent into cute perch hats, while large straw brim hats can be decorated with feathers and flowers for the Edwardian look.
+Small straw plate shaped hats can be curved and bent into cute perch hats, while large straw brim hats can be decorated with feathers and flowers for the Late Victorian and Edwardian look.

 Shoes– Lace up boots in black or brown are the most accurate.
 Otherwise black oxfords, Mary Jane’s, mules, and flats will work too.